 “The value proposition we offer a lender is we help them enter into a very profitable asset class that guarantees them a fully profitable principal and interest.
 It’s our capital on the line.”

-Most startups in the student loan fintech niche are essentially fighting for Stanford grads making $200,000-plus each year.
+Most startups in the student loan fin-tech niche are essentially fighting for Stanford grads making $200,000-plus each year.
+Those students who have to work part-time and use TopWritersReview tend to be left out of the focus of loan companies.
 Not ReliaMax, Mr. VanErdewyk said.
 They work with different segments, mostly prime and near-prime borrowers.

 That’s where 30 years of data and the ability to interpret it comes in handy, Mr. VanErdewyk said.

 “We’ve been in this a long time.
-There’s been five downturns since 1986.
+There have been five downturns since 1986.
 Others have been in business for five years and have not seen one, so they don’t know how this asset class performs in a downturn.”

 “There are so many unknowns with undergraduates,” Mr. VanErdewyk said.
 “Without having the 30 years of data it’s hard.”